A. Odometer Log Analysis:

 Implication for Warranty:

-Reaching an average recorded 82.58 miles per day for 69 days (totaling 5,698
+Reaching an average recorded 82.58 miles per day for 69 days (totaling 5,698 recorded miles in this interval alone) significantly speeds up the rate at which the 50,000-mile warranty limit is reached compared to driving

-the mechanism by which odometer inflation (as evidenced by high recorded daily
+at the owner's historical rate (~33.8 miles/day).
+This data directly supports the mechanism by which odometer inflation (as evidenced by high recorded daily averages vs. baseline) can lead to premature warranty

-fail shortly after that limit is crossed, consistent with patterns observed in
+expiration, thereby enabling Tesla to avoid coverage for components that might fail shortly after that limit is crossed, consistent with patterns observed in NHTSA/CFPB complaints.

 -